biosimulators/Biosimulators_pyNeuroML/CONTRIBUTING.md

-# Contributing to `BioSimulators-PyNeuroML`
+# Contributing to `BioSimulators-pyNeuroML`

-We enthusiastically welcome contributions to BioSimulators-PyNeuroML!
+We enthusiastically welcome contributions to BioSimulators-pyNeuroML!

 ## Coordinating contributions